charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 ### Troubleshooting

-If you have any specific problems with the aws-integrator, you can report bugs on [Launchpad][bugs].
+If you have any specific problems with the aws-iam, you can report bugs on [Launchpad][bugs].

-The aws-integrator charm makes use of IAM accounts in AWS to perform actions, so useful information can be obtained from [Amazon's CloudTrail][cloudtrail], which logs such activity.
+The aws-iam charm makes use of IAM accounts in AWS to perform actions, so useful information can be obtained from [Amazon's CloudTrail][cloudtrail], which logs such activity.

+The flow from kubectl to result is as follows:
+1. kubectl execs aws-iam-authenticator to get a token.
+2. aws-iam-authenticator contacts AWS from the user's machine to get the token.
+3. kubectl passes token to the Kubernetes API server.
+4. The API server passes the token to the webhook pod for verification.
+5. The webhook pod contacts AWS to verify the token.
+6. The webhook pod returns RBAC user information to the API server.
+7. The API server uses RBAC rules to authorize the user.

+One can troubleshoot these steps to figure out where things are going wrong.
+ * Run `aws-iam-authenticator token -i <cluster id> -r <aws arn>` to see if a token is returned.
+Note that `aws-iam-authenticator` will cache credentials between calls.
+ * Check verbose output of `kubectl` command by adding `--v=9` such as `kubectl get po --v=9`
+ * Check the logs of the aws-iam-authenticator pod with `juju run --unit kubernetes-master/0 -- /snap/bin/kubectl -n kube-system logs deploy/aws-iam-authenticator`
+ * Check the logs of the API server with `juju run --unit kubernetes-master/0 -- journalctl -u snap.kube-apiserver.daemon.service`

 <!-- LINKS -->